cg1326/snoot/README.md

 Snoot is for the part where you're answering a bunch of those one off questions.
 Build your dog's profile once: routine, feeding schedule, medications, emergency contacts, the couch policy, and share it as a link.
 Your sitter doesn't need to download anything and you don't need to repeat yourself.

-## Tech
+## Tech stack

+- SwiftUI
+- SwiftData
+- StoreKit 2
+- Supabase (auth, database, edge functions)
+- APNs push notifications
-SwiftUI, SwiftData, StoreKit 2, Supabase (auth, database, edge functions), APNs push notifications, Vercel (sitter web view).
+- Vercel (sitter web view).